spencer-shadley/completed-class/03-week-javascript/2-tuesday-day-loops-and-more/activities/19-AnotherLoop/README.md

 ### Bonus 3

-* Create a loop that prints every power of 2 between 0 and 1024
+* Create a loop that prints every power of 2 between 2 and 1024

-* **HINT** Be careful not to get stuck in an infinite loop on this one!
+* **HINT** Be careful not to get stuck in an infinite loop on the bonuses!
+This will cause your browser tab to hang for a while...